 In a new report advising retailers how to cope during the coronavirus crisis, PwC says retailers should utilize data analytics to identify the build-up of inventory caused by the lack of consumption and develop responsive and customized solutions.
 For instance, if the customer group is a younger audience, retailers/consumer goods companies can promote using live streaming combined with e-commerce to encourage online ordering.

-Retailers need to offer remote phone and video support
+Retailers need to offer contactless service online and in-store

 While retailers are starting to close their stores and branches, the demand for expert advice and support still exists – and one of the best ways to achieve this is through offering remote telephone and video support.